tonivade/purefun/README.md

 Finally, I have to say thanks to vavr library author, this library is largely inspired in his work, and also to Scala standard library authors.
 Their awesome work help me a lot.

+## Disclaimer

+This project is not ready to be used in production, I use it to learn functional programming concepts by my self, but, if you want to you it, use it at your own risk.
+Anyway if you think is useful for you, go ahead, also any feedback and PR are wellcome.

 ## Data types

 All this data types implements this methods: `get`, `map`, `flatMap`, `filter`, `fold` and `flatten`.